I felt pure joy on Sunday.

 THERE ARE PREDATORS OUT THERE!!!!

-As a parent it is your responsibility to not put your child in a situation where they may encounter one.
+As a parent you simply have to do your best to not put your child in a situation where they may encounter one.
 They are a child.
 You are the parent.
 A child should not have to carry the weight of abuse that could have been prevented.
 I was alone.
 With men.
 I was a child.
-YES you should be nervous as a parent.
-YES you should be cautious.

 Here is the one question I have for every parent who asks, ” Am I supposed to worry about everyone my child is with?
 I have to let them go out into the world right?
 I cannot shelter them forever!”
 And here is your answer: Yes.
 You are to worry about everyone your child is with.
 No you do not need to send them out into the world as an innocent child unprotected.
 Yes, you can shelter them for as long as possible.
 Is your child not worth that?
 Are you worried what other parents will say?
 Worry about your child MORE!